 Enhances skin: Because of the rejuvenating and stimulating properties of clove oil, which can increase blood flow to aging skin, clove oil is used to lessen the effects of aging, including wrinkles, sagging skin, and facial rejuvenation for the eyes.

 Boosts Immune System: Both clove and clove oil help boost the immune system.
 That’s because the antioxidants in clove essential oil help rid the body of dangerous free radicals that cause many diseases.

 Relieves stress: Clove oil is an aphrodisiac in nature and so serves as an excellent stress reliever.
 It has a stimulating effect on the mind and removes mental exhaustion and fatigue.

 BIOTONE clove oil products

 Clove Bud Essential Oil: The essential oil is 100% pure.
-Its common Uses are for: analgesic, expectorant, stimulant and skin conditions.
-Contraindications: Dilute in base, can irritate skin.
+Its common Uses are analgesic, expectorant, stimulant, and skin conditions.
+Contraindications: Dilute in the base can irritate the skin.
 Avoid during pregnancy and with Epilepsy.

-Energy Aromatherapy Massage Lotion: The lotion is a 100% essential oil blend of clove, mandarin, ginger, lemongrass, cinnamon and sweet orange.
-It also contains jojoba, avocado and olive oils, known for their skin soothing benefits.
-Shea and mango butters give a luxuriously silky feel and smooth finish.
+Energy Aromatherapy Massage Lotion: The lotion is a 100% essential oil blend of clove, mandarin, ginger, lemongrass, cinnamon, and sweet orange.
+It also contains jojoba, avocado, and olive oils, known for their skin-soothing benefits.
+Shea and mango butter gives a luxuriously silky feel and smooth finish.
 This lotion is excellent for all massage modalities.
-Extended glide with less reapplications.
+Extended glide with fewer reapplications.
 A light, natural aroma helps energize the body and sharpens the senses.